NicolaWard-SBG/language-translator-openai-project/README.md

 ### Features

-- Translate text into Spanish, French, or Italian using GPT-3.5-turbo.
+- Translate text into Spanish, French, or Italian using GPT-3.5-turbo
-- Responsive UI with React hooks and CSS animations.
+- Responsive UI with React hooks and CSS animations
-- Built-in loading and error handling states.
+- Built-in loading and error handling states

 ### Technology Stack